Trump and Putin to hold call on ceasefire, but Zelenskyy is skeptical that Russia is ready for peace

 The White House is optimistic that peace is within reach even as Ukrainian President Volodymyr Zelenskyy remains skeptical that Putin is doing much beyond paying lip service to Trump as Russian forces continue to pound his country.

-The engagement is just the latest turn in dramatically shifting U.S.-Russia relations as Trump has made quickly ending the conflict a top priority, even at the expense of straining ties with longtime American allies who want Putin to pay a price for the invasion.
+The engagement is just the latest turn in dramatically shifting U.S.-Russia relations as Trump made quickly ending the conflict a top priority — even at the expense of straining ties with longtime American allies who want Putin to pay a price for the invasion.

 “It’s a bad situation in Russia, and it’s a bad situation in Ukraine,” Trump told reporters on Monday.
 “What’s happening in Ukraine is not good, but we’re going to see if we can work a peace agreement, a ceasefire and peace.
 And I think we’ll be able to do it.”